 The results look impressive.
 These guys have electrospun single nanofibers of PMMA mixed with laser dyes to produce fibers with diameters ranging from a few hundred nanometers to a few microns.

 And when bombarded with external light, these fibers trap light within them causing the entire fiber to lase.
 The light can also pass form one fiber to another, where they touch.

 There are numerous applications for these kinds of fibers, which can be made at room temperature at little cost.
-Composeo and co say that single nanofibers can be used in a wide range of photonic components, at a cost that makes them more or less disposable.
+Camposeo and co say that single nanofibers can be used in a wide range of photonic components, at a cost that makes them more or less disposable.
 They can also form into a kind of matting to create textiles that lase.
 “We anticipate that these properties can make electrospun polymer mats interesting candidates as light- emitting sources for building active textiles and smart surfaces with large area, for various technical applications,” they say.

 That’s an interesting possibility.
-Composeo and co do not go into detail about the kinds of things that could become possible with these kinds of components and textiles.
+Camposeo and co do not go into detail about the kinds of things that could become possible with these kinds of components and textiles.
 So suggestions in the comments section please.

 Ref: arxiv.org/abs/1311.7598: Polymer Nanofibers as Novel Light-Emitting Sources and Lasing Material